Windows 11 24H2 new features

 Energy Saver feature / Image: Mauro Huculak

-On a laptop or a desktop computer with a battery backup, you can use the “Always use energy saver” option or choose when the energy saver mode should turn on automatically when the battery level drops at a specific percentage.
+On laptops or desktop computers with a battery backup, you can use the “Always use energy saver” option or choose when the energy saver mode should turn on automatically when the battery level drops at a specific percentage.
 You can always choose the “Never” or “Always” option.

-On a device without a battery, you will only find the “Always use energy saver” option to enable the feature and start conserving electricity.
+You will only find the “Always use energy saver” option on a device without a battery to enable the feature and start conserving electricity.

 As part of the new feature, the Quick Settings flyout is adding an option to turn Energy Save on or off, and when enabled, a new icon will appear in the System Tray.